Gradient boundaries through confidence intervals for forced alignment estimates using model ensembles: Empirical analysis

 \section{Empirical analysis}

-To test both changes in boundary placement and how well the uncertainty correlates with boundary error, an ensemble system was created using pre-trained models created while creating the Mason-Alberta Phonetic Segmenter \citep[MAPS,][]{kelleyMasonAlbertaPhoneticSegmenter2024}.
+To test both changes in boundary placement and how well the uncertainty correlates with boundary error, an ensemble system was created using models that were trained during the development of MAPS.
 There were 10 models, and they were previously trained on a mix of data from the TIMIT \citep{garofoloDARPATIMITAcousticphonetic1993} and Buckeye \citep{pittBuckeyeCorpusConversational2007} speech corpora of American English, which have time-aligned phonetic transcriptions.
 The splits for training, validation, and testing follow the descriptions in \citet{kelleyMasonAlbertaPhoneticSegmenter2024}.
-The hidden layers in the neural networks were 3 layers of long short-term memory (LSTM) layers with 128 units in each layer.
-The input was 13 mel frequency cepstral coefficients (MFCCs) with the zeroth coefficient replaced by log energy and with delta and delta-delta features.
+The hidden layers in the neural networks were 3 long short-term memory (LSTM) layers with 128 units in each layer.
+The input was 13 MFCCs with the zeroth coefficient replaced by log energy and with delta and delta-delta features.
 The output was a set of American English segment categories.
-More details are in \citet{kelleyMasonAlbertaPhoneticSegmenter2024}
+More details are given in \citet{kelleyMasonAlbertaPhoneticSegmenter2024}.